jina-ai/jina-embeddings-v4-gguf/README.md

 First [install llama.cpp](https://github.com/ggml-org/llama.cpp/blob/master/docs/install.md).

-Run `llama-server` to host the embedding model as OpenAI API compatible HTTP server:
+Run `llama-server` to host the embedding model as OpenAI API compatible HTTP server.
+As an example for using `text-matching` with `F16`, you can do:

 ```bash
 llama-server -hf jinaai/jina-embeddings-v4-text-matching-GGUF:F16 --embedding --pooling mean -ub 8192
 ```

 Remarks:
-- `-hf jinaai/jina-embeddings-v4-text-matching-GGUF:F16` for direct download F16 precision from Huggingface, you can change `F16` to `Q8_0`, `Q6_K`, ...
 - `--pooling mean` is required as v4 is mean-pooling embeddings.
 - setting `--pooling none` is *not* as same as the multi-vector embeddings of v4.
 The original v4 has a trained MLP on top of the last hidden states to output multi-vector embeddings, each has 128-dim.
 In GGUF, this MLP was chopped off.